singularityhub/sregistry-cli/docs/clients/google-compute.md

 $ sregistry build https://www.github.com/vsoch/singularity-images --config config.json
 ```

-When you issue the command above, you will launch a builder and get back an ip addres
+When you issue the command above, you will launch a builder and get back an ip address
 that you can visit to track his progress.